susanBuck/notes/07_SysAdmin/00_Command_Line.md

 Windows systems includes the limited **Command Prompt** application, which has nowhere near the power of *Bash*.
 Windows also has **PowerShell**, but the commands are different than what is used in th Bash shell.

-Given this, we're going to use a console emulator called [**Cmder**](http://bliker.github.io/cmder/) which will allow you to *mostly* replicate anything you'd do in a Bash shell.
+Given this, Windows users are going to use a console emulator called [**Cmder**](http://bliker.github.io/cmder/) which will allow you to *mostly* replicate anything you'd do in a Bash shell.